Alessandro-AP/JWTAuthentication/README.md

 ## Usage
 Documentation swagger https://app.swaggerhub.com/apis-docs/gaetan.zwick/Authentication-MIcroservice/v1

+You can change the JWT encryption key of the JWT token in the file `CustomAuthenticationFilter`

 Once the application has been launched, two actions are possible:

 1. **Register**: A user can register at the endpoint `/register` by sending an HTTP POST request containing a JSON body with a username and a password (see the example below)